tardis-sn/tardis/docs/models/examples/abundancecust.rst

 - a middle region that is composed of O and Mg

-- an outer region that is composed of C and O.
+- an outer region that is composed of C and O

 .. note::

     Suppose you specify Elemental and Isotopic abundances for the same element.
 For ex- :code:`Ni` and :code:`Ni56`.
-    Here, Ni will refer to the stable Nickel, i.e. (Z=26, A=58).
+    Here, Ni will refer to the stable Nickel (i.e. Z=26, A=58).

 .. note::

     As with the custom density file, the first row will be ignored.
 It is supposed to give the composition below the photosphere.
-Thus, the first row (after the header) can be filled with dummy values
+Thus, the first row (after the header) can be filled with dummy values.

 .. warning::